quadrillionaiire/Phase-1-Project/README.md

 /data: A brief description of the datasets used, including sources.
 /notebooks: Notebooks detailing data exploration, cleaning, analysis, and modeling.
-/scripts: Python or R scripts for automating tasks like data processing.
+/scripts: Python scripts for automating tasks like data processing.
 /images: Contains final visuals, plots, or links to Tableau dashboards.

 3. Data Science Steps